-The emergence of recording tech made was nothing less than the onslaught of the commodification of music.
-The besieging of the concrete time of music by the abstract time of entertainment – of linear, commodified temporal activity rhythms: this was the beginning of Music’s death.
+The emergence of recording tech was nothing less than the onslaught of the commodification of music.
+The besieging of the concrete time of music by the abstract time of entertainment – of the infinite time of music by the rigid metricality of universal commodification: this was the beginning of Music’s slow, agonized descent towards extinction.

 The contradiction between Art’s historic mission (liberation) and Art’s economic function (entertainment) has split the history of music multiple times.
-Schoenberg is here a figure of titanic importance – the first to step onto new, anti-entertainment terrain in response to the commodity’s onslaught.
+Schoenberg is here a figure of titanic importance – the first to step onto new, anti-entertainment terrain in response to commodity music’s onslaught.
 Serialism and all it’s heirs are nothing less than a fortress – the Fortress of Music’s Last Stand Against the Darkness.

 It is, alas, but that – a Fortress.
 And guarded only by a meagre paywall – which is the darkness itself already.

-The modernists wanted to take a step forward – we can now see it was but a step sidewise.
 Modernism realized the threat posed by music as mass-produced entertainment but responded only defensively, by disabling the harmonic basis for mass-produced linear emotional responses.
-Post-serialism went on to disable these triggers in all music dimensions – melody, harmonic, rhythm, meter, timbre, texture – leading to further horizons of the avante-garde, to spectralism and beyond.
+They conceived this as progress, a step ‘forward’ – we can now see it was but a step sidewise.
+Post-modernism went on to disable these triggers in all musical dimensions – melody, harmonic, rhythm, meter, timbre, texture – leading to further horizons of the avante-garde, to post-serialism spectralism and beyond.

 More lateral movement, alongside the zombie zone.
-Modernism’s trajectory is trying to escape from the value form – postermodernism is a truce.
+Modernism’s trajectory is trying to escape from the value form – postmodernism is a truce.

 Struggle is life.